This article is partly self-therapy - but also targeted towards some of my friends.

 So, company 1 is naturally the winner.

-The higher rates are signaling:
+The higher rates are signalling:

 It naturally feels too good to be true.